volkanovska/NER-annotation-with-LLMs/README.md

-# noladida submission
+# Supplementary data and code for a submission to the NLP4Ecology2025 workshop of the NoDaLiDA2025 conference.
+Submission title: "Large Language Models as Annotators of Named Entities in Climate Change and Biodiversity: A Preliminary Study".

-This repository contains prompts and model responses for two corpora of named entities and three large language models (LLM).
+This repository contains the complete set of prompts tested in the experiments and the results obtained from each large language model (LLM).

+Four LLMs are tested: two proprietary - gpt-4o-mini and gpt-4o-2024-05-13, developed and owned by OpenAI, and two open-source: Meta-Llama-3.1-70B-Instruct (hereinafter: Llama-70B) and Meta-Llama-3.1-405B-Instruct (hereinafter: Llama-405B), both developed and owned by Meta and made available both through Hugging Face and API providers.

 For prompts from the dataset Climate-Change-NER, the system message is: "You are a helpful climate change expert, specialized in annotating named entities in texts on climate change."